JuliaIO/gRPCClient.jl/README.md

 ## Benchmarks

+### Naive Baseline: `julia`

+By default Julia 1.12 starts with just one thread.
+The closer to `@async` we get, the better performance is for most cases.
+However, it is unlikely Julia will be used this way in the real world.

 ```
 ╭──────────────────────────────────┬─────────┬────────┬─────────────┬──────────┬────────────┬──────────────┬─────────┬──────┬──────╮
 │                        Benchmark │       N │ Memory │ Allocations │ Duration │ Throughput │ Avg duration │ Std-dev │  Min │  Max │